permitio/permit-python-example/README.md

  - Signup a new user with the email **reader@gmail.com** using the [sign up request](http://127.0.0.1:8000/docs#/auth/create_user_route_auth_signup__post)

+  - You can see the user you created in the directory page under * All Tenants

  - Assign **reader** role to the user using [assigned role request](http://127.0.0.1:8000/docs#/auth/assigned_role_to_user_auth_assign_role_post)

 - paste it to the request body
    ```
   {